Why can’t I recall her name?

 Lithium orotate is a form of the mineral lithium blended with a compound called orotic acid.
 We need small but critical amounts of lithium for brain health and beyond.
 People who lived in neighborhoods where the drinking water had higher levels of lithium were happier, more peaceful, and had fewer public safety issues.

 Tip: You can add natural sources of lithium to your diet, including legumes such as lentils and chickpeas, or you can take a supplement.
-Global Healing Center’s Lithium Orotate promotes sharp focus, a balanced mood, and a healthy response to stress.
+Global Healing’s Lithium Orotate promotes sharp focus, a balanced mood, and a healthy response to stress.

 13. Take Memory-Boosting Herbs